Resurrecting Gravitational Vector Modes and their Magnetogenesis: Theory

 \section{Theory}

-In this section, we elaborate briefly on the theory behind V-modes and how they produce PMFs.
+In this section, we elaborate briefly on the theory behind $\mathcal{V}$-modes and how they produce PMFs.
 The following is based on the Refs.~\cite{HuAndWhite,PitrouModes,Peter-Uzan,PMF_2ndOrder3}, to which we direct the interested reader for more details.